-The Cottonwood Eastland unit is composed of the Cottonwood Eastland parcels of KBSP.
-Combined, these cover 2,643 acres on the north side of Kachemak Bay (see Map 11: Cottonwood Eastland Management Unit).
-This area is 18 miles east of Homer, located between East End Road and the bay.
-This unit is surrounded mainly by private properties to the west and north, and Kachemak Bay to the south.
-Within the Cottonwood Eastland unit, there are four private parcels, totaling just under 54 acres and six parcels of state-owned land totaling 231 acres that are administratively managed as part of KBSP.
+- 5 The Cottonwood Eastland unit is composed of the Cottonwood Eastland parcels of KBSP. - 6 Combined, these cover 2,643 acres on the north side of Kachemak Bay (see Map 11: - 7 Cottonwood Eastland Management Unit).
+This unit is surrounded mainly by private - 8 properties to the west and north, and Kachemak Bay to the south.
+The Cottonwood Eastland - 9 parcels are legislatively designated portions of KBSP, with most of the lands added after the - 10 EVOS settlement.
+This area is 18 miles east of Homer, lying between East End Road and the - bay.
+The two larger parcels are separated by the 153-acre parcel of state land acquired in - 12 1997 for the purpose of managing it as part of KBSP.
+Within the Cottonwood Eastland unit - are four private parcels totaling just under 57 acres (where the plan does not apply) and six - parcels of state-owned land totaling just over 118 acres that are administratively managed as - part of KBSP.
+One of these parcels provides access to this park unit from East End Road - near Eastland Creek.

-This unit is characterized by southeast sloping terrain that falls precipitously at a bluff to Kachemak Bay.
-Deeply incised, northwest-southeast trending ravines bisect the middle and southern portions of the unit.
-These ravines make access through the entire unit challenging.
-The exception is a large area of land in the northern part of the unit that would be suitable to both trail and facility development.
-East End Road provides direct access to this portion of the unit.
+- This unit is characterized by southeast sloping terrain that falls precipitously at a bluff to - 19 Kachemak Bay.
+Deeply incised, northwest-southeast trending ravines bisect the middle and - southern portions of the unit.
+These ravines make access through the entire unit challenging. - 21 The exception is a large area of land in the northern part of the unit that would be suitable to - both trail and facility development.
+East End Road provides direct access to this portion of - 23 the unit.

-The vast majority of this unit is forested, with five streams entering the bay from the unit.
-The remaining area is composed of coastal/estuarine habitat along the north side of Kachemak Bay.
-Since a 2009 burn, 400 acres of the forest area is now Calamagrostis/shrub dominated habitat.
+- 25 The vast majority of this unit is forested, with five streams entering the bay from the unit. - The remaining area is composed of coastal/estuarine habitat along the north side of - 27 Kachemak Bay.
+Since a 2009 burn, 400 acres of the forest area is now Calamagrostis/shrub - 28 dominated habitat.

-Due to lack of parking, facilities, and quality trails, use of the Cottonwood Eastland Management Unit is currently limited, although there are some user defined trails.
-Hunting occurs in this unit for moose, bear, and game birds.
-Some of the heaviest use originates at beach access points.
-Camping is common where Cottonwood Creek dumps into Kachemak Bay - this site is a designated stop on the Kachemak Bay Water Trail.
+- 31 Due to lack of parking, facilities, and quality trails, use of the Cottonwood Eastland - 32 Management Unit is currently limited, although there are some user defined trails.
+Hunting - occurs in this unit for moose, bear, and game birds.
+Some of the heaviest use originates at - 34 beach access points.
+Camping is common where Cottonwood Creek dumps into Kachemak - 35 Bay this site is a designated stop on the Kachemak Bay Water Trail.

-More intensive multi-modal trail-based recreation opportunities should be facilitated where access and terrain can support this level of use with minimal impact to resources.
-A campground facility with recreational vehicle camping opportunities should be developed.
-The Natural Zone will be managed to facilitate lower levels of use limited to development that facilitates access and enjoyment of the scenic resources.
-ADA accessible trails and public use cabins and barrier free facilities should also be developed in this unit.
+- 38 More intensive multi-modal trail-based recreation opportunities should be facilitated where - access and terrain can support this level of use with minimal impact to resources.
+A - 40 campground facility with recreational vehicle camping opportunities should be developed. - 41 The natural zone will be managed to facilitate lower levels of use limited to development that - 42 facilitates access and enjoyment of the scenic resources.
+ADA accessible trails and public - use cabins and barrier free facilities should also be developed in this unit.

-DPOR should, to the greatest extent practicable, minimize visual and audio impacts to adjacent private properties through appropriate siting and design of facilities and trails.
+- 2 Private Parcels - 3 DPOR should, to the greatest extent practicable, minimize visual and audio impacts to - 4 adjacent private properties through appropriate siting and design of facilities and trails.

-Shafford Heights Public Easement

-On May 25, 2012, a DPOR director's determination established a public easement6 within Kachemak Bay State Park to provide legal access to private property owners in Shafford Heights subdivision.
-(LAS 28480 - Sections 18 & 19 in Township 5 South, Range 11 West, Seward Meridian).
-DPOR will continue to work with landowners on affordable means to develop the easement in phases.
-This easement will not be a Kenai Peninsula Borough maintained road.
+- 6 Shafford Heights Public Easement - 7 On May 25, 2012 a DPOR director's determination established a public easement within - 8 Kachemak Bay State Park to provide legal access to private property owners in Shafford - 9 Heights subdivision.
+(LAS 28480 Sections 18 & 19 in Township 5 South, Range 11 West, - 10 Seward Meridian).
+DPOR will continue to work with landowners on affordable means to - develop the easement in phases.
+This easement will not be a Kenai Peninsula Borough - maintained road.